-Monaco is city-state with a wonderful location on the French Riviera close to the Italian region of Liguria, and is largely known for being a playground for the rich and famous.
+Monaco is a city-state with a wonderful location on the French Riviera close to the Italian region of Liguria and is largely known for being a playground for the rich and famous.
 While this aspect of the country is certainly at the forefront of its culture, it's also possible to live a 'normal' middle-class existence here.
 Whether expats are moving to Monaco to start a business, retire in the peaceful countryside or work in the luxury industry, Monaco has plenty to offer.

 Monaco has long been an attractive destination for those seeking a life of luxury.
-Its temperate Mediterranean climate and favourable income tax laws have meant that the state has become a haven for wealthy expats and businesses.
+Its temperate Mediterranean climate and favourable income tax laws have made the state a haven for wealthy expats and businesses.

-The economy is largely based on tourism and luxury living.
-There is an abundance of golf courses, stunning beaches, yachting, ski resorts, while a host of international cultural and sporting events occur all year round.
+The economy is largely based on tourism, financial services, gambling and real estate.
+There is an abundance of golf courses, stunning beaches, yachts and ski resorts, while a host of international cultural and sporting events occur all year round.
 The famous casino of Monte Carlo attracts many tourists each year.

 Monaco covers just less than two square kilometres and is almost entirely urban, squeezed into a strip between the Mediterranean and French mountains across the border.
 Walking is by far the easiest way to get around, but expats can also rely on taxis or the extensive bus system.

 Although it has been ruled almost without interruption by the House of Grimaldi for 800 years, the state is surrounded by France and has similar laws and a similar culture.
-Expats from all over Europe and the US intermingle with the local population to create an international cosmopolitan community and culturally diverse experience.
-Although French is the official language, expats will hear other languages such as English and German spoken widely throughout Monaco.
+Expats from all over Europe and the US intermingle with the local population to create an international, cosmopolitan community and culturally diverse experience.
+Although French is the official language, expats will hear other languages, such as English and German, spoken widely throughout Monaco.